Mitigating climate risk and advancing the energy transition

 - Swiss Re reinsures biggest natural disaster insurance programmes in China

 - Thai Rice Insurance Scheme scales up to cover 2 million rice farmers

 - Swiss Re helps Florida prepare for the next big hurricane

 Advancing the energy transition

-In our 2019 Sustainability Report you can read about two important offshore wind farm projects we were involved in in 2019:
+In our Sustainability Report 2020 you can read about two new offshore wind farm projects in Taiwan to which we are offering re/insurance protection:

-In our Corporate Responsibility Reports of past years, you can read about further offshore wind farm projects we have supported:
+In our Sustainability and Corporate Responsibility Reports of past years, you can read about further offshore wind farm projects we have supported:

 - Nissum Bredning Vind Offshore Wind Farm and Trianel Windpark Borkum II